terraform-cisco-modules/terraform-intersight-imm/README.md

 ### Create UCS Service Profiles and Templates and Assign to physical Servers

-1. Service Profile (Under Developement).
-See Module service_profile, and the example in the examples/service_profile directory.
+1. Server Profile.
+See Module server_profile, and the example in the examples/server_profile directory.

-2. Service Profile Template (Under Developement).
-See Module service_profile_template, and the example in the examples/service_profile directory.
+2. Server Profile Template.
+See Module server_profile_template, and the example in the examples/server_profile directory.